Chris de Burgh: Early career

-De Burgh signed his first contract with A&M Records in 1974, and supported Supertramp on their Crime of the Century tour, building himself a small fan base.
+De Burgh signed his first contract with A&M Records in 1974.
+He supported Supertramp on their Crime of the Century tour and acquired a small fan base.
 His début album, Far Beyond These Castle Walls, was a folk-tinged stab at fantasy in the tradition of the Moody Blues.
 It failed to chart upon its release in late 1974.
-A few months later, he released a single called "Turning Round" from the album, released outside the UK and Ireland as "Flying".
+A few months later, he released a single, "Turning Round", from the album.
+It was released outside the UK and Ireland as "Flying".
 It failed to make an impression in the UK, but it stayed on top of the Brazilian charts for 17 weeks.
-This became a familiar pattern for the singer/songwriter, as every one of his 1970s albums failed to chart in the UK or US while they racked up big sales in continental European and South American countries.
+This became a familiar pattern for the singer/songwriter, as every one of his 1970s albums failed to chart in the UK or US while they achieved big sales in continental European and South American countries.

 In 1975, de Burgh's second album, Spanish Train and Other Stories, was released.
-Whilst (again) not a huge commercial success, the album and tour expanded the fan base, with de Burgh starting to attract a cult following.
-Along with the epic title track, other fan favourite tracks from the album included "Patricia The Stripper" and "A Spaceman Came Travelling" (the latter released the following year as a single).
-The album made the lower end of the Canadian charts, giving De Burgh his first North American chart exposure; he would maintain a following and consistently chart in Canada for the rest of his major label career.
+It was not a huge commercial success but the album and tour expanded his fan base and de Burgh started to attract a cult following.
+With the title track, other favourite tracks from the album included "Patricia The Stripper" and "A Spaceman Came Travelling" which was released the following year as a single.
+The album made the lower end of the Canadian charts, giving de Burgh his first North American chart exposure.
+He maintained a fan following and consistent chart success in Canada for the rest of his major label career.

-De Burgh's third album, At the End of a Perfect Day (1977), featured both former Fairport Convention drummer Dave Mattacks and later Fairport drummer Gerry Conway.
+De Burgh's third album, At the End of a Perfect Day (1977), featured former Fairport Convention drummer Dave Mattacks and later Fairport drummer Gerry Conway.
 Two years later he released his fourth album, Crusader.
 Crusader took a more electric direction, including guitar contributions from Ian Bairnson (formerly of Pilot), bass player David Paton (also of Pilot), and drummer Stuart Elliott (formerly of both Cockney Rebel and Steve Harley & Cockney Rebel), a.k.a.
 Alan Parsons's band, all of whom were also working at the time with Kate Bush.
 The album also featured Sky keyboard player Francis Monkman and Mike Moran.
-Whilst it attracted a significant number of new fans, Crusader still failed to break through in the UK and US.
-1980's Eastern Wind also failed to build further on the (still cult) following in the major territories.
+It attracted a significant number of new fans but still failed to break through in the UK and US.
+1980's Eastern Wind also failed to build further on de Burgh's cult following in the major territories.